 To obtain a new Vermont Driver's License, Enhanced Driver's License, Learner's Permit, Non-Driver ID, or Commercial Driver's License applicants must provide proof of residency in Vermont.
-In addition, applicants with an out-of-state legal address will be required to prove Vermont residency upon renewal of any of the above documents.
+In addition, applicants with an out-of-state physical address will be required to prove Vermont residency upon renewal of any of the above documents.

 The residential address you supply must be a street or highway address.
 It may not be a post office box.
 In areas where a number and street name have not been assigned, an address convention used by the U.S. Postal Service is acceptable.
 You may use a post office box as your mailing address.